Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 The title of this paper suggests that TMD in these young patients takes an emotional toll.
 What was the title of this paper?
 ‘I was cracking more than everyone else’: young adults’ daily life experiences of hypermobility and jaw disorders.

 In a January 2020 study, (2) doctors suggested not only functional and physical impacts of Temporomandibular Disorders in adolescents and young adults, but also a psychosocial one.
 In their research, these doctors suggested that TMDs impacted the physical and psychosocial well-being of adolescents and young adults.
 Further, “significant perceived disabilities observed have to be attributed to the physical pain associated with TMDs.”

 A long history of TMJ and Ehlers-Danlos syndrome.
-So why is diagnosis and treatment difficult for some to come by?
+So why are diagnosis and treatment difficult for some to come by?
 Understanding TMJ laxity

 It should be pointed out that an association between Ehlers-Danlos syndrome and temporomandibular joint disorders was made decades ago.
 In 1965, yes 57 years ago, a paper titled: “A case of Ehlers-Danlos syndrome presenting with recurrent dislocation of the temporomandibular joint,” was published in the British Journal of Oral Surgery.
 (3)

 In 1985, Daniel E. Myers, DDS, MS at the University of Maryland School of Dentistry reported a case that 37 years later will sound very familiar to the 2022 reader.
 This case was published in the American Dental Society of Anesthesiology’s journal Anesthesia Progress.
 (4)